noelboss/PageQueryBoss/README.md

 		],
 	];

-These will only be used if there is no nested query for these types.
-So if you query a field with complex data and do not provide a sub-query, it will be transformed acordingly:
+These defaults will only be used if there is no nested sub-query for the respective type.
+If you query a field with complex data and do not provide a sub-query, it will be transformed accordingly:

 	$page->pageQueryArry(['images']);